fistfulofhummus/Demolitron_C2/README.md

 Before building the implant don't forget to edit the code and insert your TCP listner address.

  1. Go
+ 2. Python
- 2. chmod +x on all the scripts in the scripts directory
+ 3. chmod +x on all the scripts in the scripts directory

 ## Usage
 From within the directory containing main.go